nickrodd/HDMSpectra/README.md

 python setup.py install
 ```

-The code is compatible with both python 2 and 3, although presentation of the examples below has been optimized for the latter.
-The code depends upon the following packages: [numpy](https://numpy.org/), [scipy](https://www.scipy.org/), and [h5py](https://www.h5py.org/).
+The code is designed for use with python 3 and depends on the following packages: [numpy](https://numpy.org/), [scipy](https://www.scipy.org/), and [h5py](https://www.h5py.org/).
 In most cases, the setup script above will install any missing dependencies in addition to HDMSpectra.
 In certain instances, the installation may fail if it is unable to download and install h5py.
 If you encounter this issue, manually installing h5py (using for example [pip](https://pypi.org/project/pip/): `pip install h5py`) and then attempting the HDMSpectra installation again often resolves the issue.

+The package can be used with python 2, although it is not recommended.
+The dependencies can be harder to install as pip has deprecated python 2, and so an older version of pip may be required.
+(Thanks to Pat Harding for drawing this to our attention.)

 If you encounter any issues in the installation, please reach out to nrodd@berkeley.edu.